Last Updated on January 15, 2022

 We were served a dinner of: soup, chicken tagine, bread and fruit and for breakfast we had pancakes.
 Both meals were delicious (and the giant ants stayed well away from us)!

 At one end of the Dades Gorge is a CRAZY switch back road, that we got to experience and view from the top.
-There’s also a hotel perched right on the edge, which looked a little bit scary, like it might topple over the edge at any moment…I’m kinda glad we stayed at the one in the bottom of the gorge!
+There’s also a hotel perched right on the edge.
+It looked a little bit scary, like it might topple over the edge at any moment…I’m kinda glad we stayed at the one in the bottom of the gorge!

 The Todra Gorge

-The Todra Gorge was mainly filled with what looked like large local family groups on a weekend day trip, the kids were splashing around in the stream, they were eating picnics and cooking food, playing drums and having what looked like a great time!
+The Todra Gorge was mainly filled with what looked like large local family groups on a weekend day trip.
+The kids were splashing around in the stream, they were eating picnics and cooking food, playing drums and having what looked like a great time!
 It was so interesting to watch this snippet of daily life!
-It also looked like a resting point for shepherds, as there were groups of donkeys and goats that were being herded through the Gorge and the animals were drinking out of the stream.
+It also looked like a resting point for shepherds.
+There were groups of donkeys and goats that were being herded through the Gorge and the animals were drinking out of the stream.

 The Last Stretch To Erg Chebbi